steveyttt/go/README.md

 ```

 ### **map**
-Used to store values, needs defined type
+Used to store values, needs type specifying when defining.
 ```
 	//Create a map with a KEY of string and a value type of INT m := map[string]int{